Lisp-Stat/documentation/content/en/docs/Contributing/code.md

   How to contribute code to Lisp-Stat
 ---

-First, ensure you have signed a [contributor license agreement](/docs/contributing/#contributor-license-agreement).
+First, if you are contributing on behalf of your employer, ensure you have signed a [contributor license agreement](/docs/contributing/#contributor-license-agreement).
 Then follow these steps for contributing to Lisp-Stat: